legitflash/BoomerHub/README.md

-git push
-git push
 # BoomerHub

 This is a Next.js project built with Firebase Studio.
-It's a full-featured blog and content platform with AI-powered tools, user authentication, and an admin dashboard.
+It's a full-featured blog and content platform with AI-powered tools and a Sanity-based admin dashboard.

 ## Getting Started